Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Joint distribution via Approximate Message Passing

 Therefore, $y\in\bbR^n$ and related quantities such as $T\in\bbR^{n\times n}$ (defined in \Cref{eqn:def-mtx-t-and-d}) do not have to be rescaled.
 The overlaps are invariant under rescaling of $D$.
 Furthermore, since $n/d\to\delta$, the limiting eigenvalues of $\Dbar$ are equal to those of $D$ multiplied by $\delta$ in view of \Cref{eqn:rescaled}.
-The results to be proved in this section will therefore be consistent with those stated in \Cref{thm:main-thm-joint-dist}.

 We first extend the GAMP algorithm for the non-mixed GLM \cite{RanganGAMP} and its associated state evolution analysis to the mixed GLM model.
 The GAMP algorithm is defined in terms of a sequence of Lipschitz functions $g_t:\mathbb{R}^2 \to \mathbb R$ and $f_{t+1}:\mathbb{R}^3 \to \mathbb R$, for $t \geq 0$.
 For $t\ge 0$, the algorithm iteratively computes $u^t, \tu^t \in \bbR^n$ and $v^{t+1}, \tv^{t+1} \in \bbR^d$ as follows: